surfbnb/WParagon/README.md

 # Basic React Files for WordPress
 The repository contains the very basic Required files to create a react app with JSX (in WordPress).
+The goal is to use Aragon Govern to connect with the surfbnb.tv website.
+Below is our proposal regarding the sic core feature we would like to custom develop as a showcase of Aragon V2

 # 1/ Join the DAO 📽